Engoo Blog Travel & Fun

 This category (also called “adult/mature themes”) is a little trickier to understand.
 Instead of specific words or scenes, it refers to the overall themes or topics in a movie.

-For example, films with this descriptor may feature things like drug use, disease, gambling, suicide, disasters or serious social issues.
-They may be topics younger viewers may not fully understand or may ask their parents about.
+For example, films with this descriptor may feature things like drug use, disease, gambling, suicide or other serious social issues.
+These may include topics younger viewers might not fully understand yet.

-For movie lovers interested in learning more English from films, we recommend the following articles:
+For movie lovers who want to learn more English from and about films, we recommend the following articles from our blog: